DEADLINE ALERT for BRDS, OLPX, - GuruFocus.com

-LOS ANGELES, Dec.
-09, 2022 (GLOBE NEWSWIRE) -- The Law Offices of Frank R. Cruz reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
+BENSALEM, Pa., Dec.
+09, 2022 (GLOBE NEWSWIRE) -- Law Offices of Howard G. Smith reminds investors that class action lawsuits have been filed on behalf of shareholders of the following publicly-traded companies.
 Investors have until the deadlines listed below to file a lead plaintiff motion.

 Bird Global, Inc. f/k/a Switchback II Corporation (: BRDS)